How exactly do you say fork in Italian?

 Queste forchette sono sporche di sugo di pomodoro.

-These forks are dirty with tomato sauce.
+These forks are stained with tomato sauce.

 La forchetta cadde dal tavolo.

 The parts of a fork in Italian